 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Arts & Humanities Career Guide: Career & Occupation Information

-While help desks are closed per COVID-19 social distancing directives, you can still get help by either clicking on the Chat function below, or by scheduling an appointment with the librarian of this guide.
+Please wear a mask when in the library and getting assistance at help desks per state mandates.
+You can still get help from librarians by scheduling an appointment from this guide.
 To maintain social distancing, all appointments will be conducted via ZOOM rather than in person.
 Thank you!